dmamontov/phpcron/README.md

 Cron Daemon
 ===========

-Cron Daemon is a daemon to run tasks scheduled crowns written in php, works similar to crontab
+Cron Daemon is a daemon to run tasks scheduled cron written in php, works similar to crontab

 ## Requirements
 * PHP version **5.0** or **higher**.